 Understanding Bank Requirements for a First Home Loan

 Most lenders look for some kind of security before approving your first home loan.
+You can check with a reputed Broker for Personal Loan to make the process easier for you.
 It will help evaluate how much you would be able to borrow.
 LVR is a term you should be familiar with.

-Loan-to-value ratio (LVR) is the term which the lenders use to describe the amount you need to borrow to buy a particular property.
+Loan-to-value ratio (LVR) is the term that lenders use to describe the amount you need to borrow to buy a particular property.
 LVR varies differently for different properties like units, residential homes, and townhouses.